locallyoptimistic/LocallyOptimistic/content/post/0-to-60-analytics-stack.md

 There are more posts comparing analytics databases than there are rows *in* my database, so I will spare details and instead discuss a useful framework for choosing open-source vs. paid.
 It is tempting to spin up a open-source database and use it for analytics, but you should carefully evaluate if the benefit of cost savings is worth the switching costs you will incur later.

-In my case, I balked at the price of snowflake and tried to use a postgres instance for analytics because we had a small amount of data.
-This was dumb, because the savings of (snowflake – postgres) * (time before we needed to switch to snowflake) is less than the cost of spending time trying to diagnose random postgres issues once a week.
+In my case, I balked at the price of Snowflake and tried to use a Postgres instance for analytics because we had a small amount of data.
+In hindsight, this was a poor decision, because the savings of (Snowflake – Postgres) * (time before we needed to switch to Snowflake) is less than the cost of spending time trying to diagnose random Postgres issues once a week.
 Don't undervalue your own time!

 For finance, again, different providers have different billing structures and you may not realize how much of a sticking point this can be.
 Additionally, your company may want to stick with the default analytics DB of the cloud provider you are already using.
-However, unlike data moving, there are substantial feature differences between paid options.
-You should be prepared to advocate for your preferred solution by articulating the value-add in terms of faster project throughput and/or lower human intervention costs.
+However, unlike data moving, there are substantial feature a differences between paid options.
+You should be prepared to advocate for your preferred solution by articulating the value add in terms of faster project throughput and/or less human intervention costs.

 ## Business Intelligence & Visualization: